bcomnes/old-bret.io/_posts/waterpigs.co.uk/2014-09-16-and-i-couldn-t-find.md

 published: true
 syndicate: null
 ---
-And I couldn't find a ATOM feed, so I was able to just use your [waterpigs.co.uk/services/microformats-to-atom/](https://waterpigs.co.uk/services/microformats-to-atom/ service) :)
+And I couldn't find a ATOM feed, so I was able to just use your [waterpigs.co.uk/services/microformats-to-atom/](https://waterpigs.co.uk/services/microformats-to-atom/) service :)